reasondigital/Shared-Service-Layer-Search/docs/project/contributing.md

 - Fork the code
 - Navigate to the newly cloned directory: `cd project-name`
-- Create a new branch for the new feature: `git checkout -b my-new-feature`
+- Create a new branch for the new feature: `git checkout -b feature/my-new-feature`
 - Make your changes.
 - Commit your changes: `git commit -am 'Add feature'`
-- Push to the branch: `git push origin my-new-feature`
+- Push to the branch: `git push -u origin feature/my-new-feature`
 - Submit a pull request with full documentation